neuroinformatics-unit/spikewrap/README.md

 > - requires standard input folder format
 > - has limited preprocessing options (`tshift`, `bandpass_filter`, `common median reference`)
 > - no options to remove potentially large intermediate files
+> - installation / running on HPC is a bit clunky.
+In future this can be simplified with SLURM jobs organised under the hood.
 > - untested!